 Tangam joined Watsi on June 12th, 2013.
-Eleven months ago, Tangam became the 5333rd member to automatically support a new Watsi patient every month.
-Since then, 628 more people have become monthly donors!
-Tangam's most recent donation traveled 8,100 miles to support Margaret, a university student from Kenya, to fund bone fracture surgery following a vehicle accident.
+One year ago, Tangam became the 5333rd member to automatically support a new Watsi patient every month.
+Since then, 1,160 more people have become monthly donors!
+Tangam's most recent donation traveled 8,100 miles to support Gift, a 5-year-old from Kenya, to fund clubfoot treatment.

 Margaret is a university student in her second year of studies.
 However, since 2018, she has not been to school after suffering a road accident in the capital, Nairobi.
 She was hit by a vehicle while crossing the road, fracturing her right femur and suffering body lacerations.
 She spent a lengthy stay in a national hospital and received surgery.
 She required physiotherapy sessions which she could not start due to financial constraints.
 Last July, she noted an open wound on her surgical site which was painful and septic.
 Since then, she had been cleaning it with salty water.
 Margaret was brought by her friend to Watsi's partner Kijabe Hospital and diagnosed with chronic osteomyelitis, a bone infection.
 Doctors recommend she have a sequestrectomy and hardware removal surgery to treat her condition.
 Successful surgery will allow Margaret to be able to ambulate with ease and less pain.
 Margaret is the firstborn child in her family.
 Her two siblings and parents live in a three-roomed rental house in the city’s outskirts.
 Her father is a construction site laborer while her mother relies on casual jobs such as laundry in the estate.
 The family is not able to pay the required hospital bill of $1,500.
 Margaret says, “My hope is to go back to school once treated so that I can help my younger siblings.”